 Depending on the device itself, you should be able to see your current BPM on the home screen or by swiping.
 For detailed info from your exercise or on resting heart rate, you'll need to head to the Fitbit app's dashboard and tap through to the Heart Rate section and select the day you want to view.
 The same also applies to the Fitbit web app.

-Resting heart rate while you sleep
+Resting heart rate

 Fitbit heart rate zones

-Through your Fitbit, you'll be assigned your maximum heart rate, which is configured by the usual method — 220 BPM minus your age — and from there your heart rate zones are also established.
+When you set up a Fitbit account you'll be assigned your maximum heart rate, which is configured by the usual method — 220 BPM minus your age — and from there your heart rate zones are also established.

 Essential reading: How to train with heart rate zones